'Rottweiler' shuts the gate to keep 'Big Boss' at bay

-Pitching a well-marshalled defence against a largely impotent attack, it was perhaps no surprise that Monday's Group F clash between Iran and Nigeria produced the World Cup's first truly disappointing match.
+Pitching a well-marshalled defense against a largely impotent attack, it was perhaps no surprise that Monday's Group F clash between Iran and Nigeria produced the World Cup's first truly disappointing match.

 The rollercoaster ride of thrills and spills had to come to an end at some point, but the only consolation to mitigate the lack of entertainment on offer in Curitiba was that it came in a fixture nobody thought would to be a classic.